react-navigation/react-navigation.github.io/docs/connecting-navigation-prop.md

 To resolve this exception, you could pass the `navigation` prop in to `MyBackButton` when you render it from a screen, like so: `<MyBackButton navigation={props.navigation} />`.

-Alternatively, you can use the `useNavigation` to provide the `navigation` automatically automatically (through React context, if you're curious).
+Alternatively, you can use the `useNavigation` to provide the `navigation` prop automatically (through React context, if you're curious).

 ```js
 import * as React from 'react';